 - Expectation of the University is that the employment is not to exceed 10-12 hours a week during the academic year.
 If the student works more than 40 hours in one week, overtime is applied.
 Hourly rate must meet university minimum wage standards.

 - Teaching Assistant, Research Assistant, Reception Attendant, Office Assistant, Lifeguard, Student Caller with the Annual Fund, Dining Services worker, Course Grader, Lab Technician/Aid, Course Assistant, Computer Lab Monitor.

 Method of Payment:

-Hours must be reported weekly through the Workday Interim Time Tracking Solution until Time Tracker is enabled.
-Time tracking records are required to be kept in the department for seven years.
+Hours must be reported weekly through Workday Time Tracker.
 Students must be paid for actual hours worked each pay period including overtime when applicable (exceeding 40 hours in a Sunday through Saturday work week).